In a Big Country: American Authors version

 "In a Big Country" was covered by American alternative rock band American Authors.
-The song was recorded by the band for the 2014 single "In a Big Country / You Make My Dreams Come True", with American alternative rock band The Mowgli's.
+The song was recorded by the band for the 2014 split single "In a Big Country / You Make My Dreams Come True", with American alternative rock band the Mowgli's cover of Hall & Oates' "You Make My Dreams Come True".
 The single was released by Island Def Jam on vinyl on 19 April 2014 as a Record Store Day release.
 The track appeared as the A-side of the single.
 It charted on Billboard in 2014–2015.